“Why don’t you have HIV?”

 “If they want to leave Rehoboth and go somewhere else to find a job, they can use that as a reference,” Brett says.
 “And that holds a lot of value in this economy.”

-This winter, the factory got its first big order for a Christmas market, so Brett decided to ask the teenage boys from his Bible study to help.
+When the factory got its first big order for a Christmas market, Brett decided to ask the boys from his Bible study to help.

 The boys started out hastily, trying to set records for how fast they could go.
 But as Brett taught them about quality control, the boys took ownership of the project.